roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© I was close to coming.
+I was close to coming.
 Very close to letting the pleasure overwhelm me.
 And like I said before, I wanted the best possible orgasm, which is why I pulled my mouth off her nipple and moved up to her ear.

  I thought about Carmen for a moment.
 She told me guys have broken her heart before.
 I always wondered if I would join that list.
 If I was just toying with her till something better came along.
 If there was something about her that made betraying her incredibly pleasurable.
 If she is the type of girl who always loses to better women, who always gets cheated on.
 If there was something hot about shutting her smart-ass up, making her care just long enough to be able to break her heart.
 Well, it was time to find out.
 I had to make it vicious and mean, to prove if my thoughts were accurate.